 The story of Vengeance Rising is one of the strangest in all of rock n roll history-- and certainly in the Christian music industry.
-They started out as a death metal influenced thrash band in Southern California-- arguably the most extreme Christian band to date.
-Their debut album had a palm with a nail pounded through it, to depict the suffering Christ.
+They started out as a death metal influenced thrash band in Southern California-- and was inarguably the most extreme Christian band of their era.
+Their debut album had a palm with a nail pounded through it, to depicting the suffering Christ.
 Then, this album, Once Dead, came about and, in my opinion, upped the brutality both musically and lyrically.
 Most of the band left after this album leaving only founding member and vocalist Roger Martinez.

 Two mediocre albums later, and Vengeance Rising went into an indefinite hiatus, during which time, Martinez disowned his Christianity, said it was all a farce and that he was never sincere, became an atheist and now is an active member of the Church of Satan.

-This bizarre history only makes this album more interesting.
-And it had a very profound affect on me and led me down the path of extreme metal.
+This bizarre history only makes this album more interesting. yet, even without this epilogue, Once Dead had a very profound affect on me and led me down the path of extreme metal.

 Buy "Once Dead" here